pkucherov/go-guide/style.md

 formatting—gofmt handles that for us.

-The goal of this guide is to manage this complexity by describing in detail the Dos and Don'ts of writing Go code at Uber.
+The goal of this guide is to manage this complexity by describing in detail the Dos and Don'ts of writing Go code at Splash Damage.
 These rules exist to keep the code base manageable while still allowing engineers to use Go language features productively.

-This guide was originally created by [Prashant Varanasi] and [Simon Newton] as a way to bring some colleagues up to speed with using Go.
+This guide was originally created by [Prashant Varanasi] and [Simon Newton] from Uber as a way to bring some colleagues up to speed with using Go.
 Over the years it has been amended based on feedback from others.

   [Prashant Varanasi]: https://github.com/prashantv
   [Simon Newton]: https://github.com/nomis52

-This documents idiomatic conventions in Go code that we follow at Uber.
+This documents idiomatic conventions in Go code that we follow at Splash Damage.
 A lot of these are general guidelines for Go, while others extend upon external
 resources: